Zakamo20/Web-base/ReadMe.txt

 slight but where Price_output doesn't display untill submit (or enter) is hit with all inputs addes

 Wood and Metal Values are set to N/A for Price (this is intentional) Output is NaN

+Project 4
+Moved all pages to ASP.net

+Master page created and at least partially functional

+Sql database made

+New page with drop down created

+Set nav-bar to exsist above the page

+Temporarily fixed (and then broke again) the Pricer page (no longer crashes but also no longer works)

+New bug where portions of the page are cut off